-

 Generally, we convert time to decimal in order to simplify calculations, especially for payroll.

-Employees track their hours in hours and minutes but their pay rates are in numbers.
+Employees track their hours in hours and minutes but their pay rates are expressed using the decimal system.
 Because of this, work time has to be converted into its number form (decimal) in order to calculate work hours and process payroll.

 Example: